Mruganksha/TypeMaster/README.md

 # TypeMaster

-This is a basic web app to test your typing speed and accuracy.
-It shows how fast and accurately you can type a randomly generated sentence.
+A simple web app to test your typing speed and accuracy using randomly generated sentences.

-Features
+## Features

-Shows random sentences
+- Random 3–4 line sentences (via Bacon Ipsum API)
-Calculates typing speed (WPM)
+- Typing speed (WPM) calculation
-Shows accuracy percentage
+- Accuracy percentage
-Highlights correct and incorrect characters
+- Highlights correct and incorrect characters

-How to Use
+## How to Use

-Click Start to begin.
+1. Click **Start** to begin the test.
-Type the given sentence.
+2. Type the given sentence as accurately and quickly as possible.
-Click Stop or finish typing to see your results.
+3. Click **Stop** or finish typing to see your results.

-Technologies Used
+## Tech Stack

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Bacon Ipsum API
+- Bacon Ipsum API